matthewsides/Networking/README.md

-Review the need for permissions (explain the difference between local permissions NTFS and network shared permissions ) Local workstation architecture e.g. memory, processor, I/O devices - include a small section on the system bus and how this works (in simple terms CPI->Memory->IO->Data->Control)
+Review the need for permissions (explain the difference between local permissions NTFS and network shared permissions )

 #### Local Workstation Architecture

+Local workstation architecture e.g. memory, processor, I/O devices - include a small section on the system bus and how this works (in simple terms CPI->Memory->IO->Data->Control)

+The system bus is a pathway composed of cables and connectors used to carry data between a computer microprocessor and the main memory.

+ • Data: Data is digital pieces of information with a purpose, transferred between peripherals, memory and the processor.

+ • Address: The address defines the data's location and pathway during a particular operation.

+ • Control: The control refers and handles the management of operations of motherboard components, allocating instructions and overseeing the flow of address and data information.
+This includes the direction for transfering information and how data needs to be routed through the computer system.

 ## Network Design